jagadeeshjr5/answer.engine/README.md

 # answer.engine (answer dot engine)

-**answer.engine** is an AI powered answer engine which answers users query by crawling through web in real time.
+**answer.engine** is an AI-powered answer engine that answers users' queries by crawling the web in real time.
 It works in a series fashion by executing one component at a time.

 **Key components:**
 1. Search engine.